dairui01/TSU_evaluation/Frame_map/README.md

 ## Remarks
 1. This code can adapt for different temporal resolusion (number of frames per predicted logit), here we provide the example ```test.pkl``` is in temporal resolusion of 8.
 To compare with the results reported in the paper, please up-sample the predicted logits to the same temporal resolusion as the ground truth then perform the evaluation.

-3. The provided ```TSU_CS.json``` may have slight different to the provided CSV annotation.
+3. The provided ```TSU_CS.json```may have slight difference compared to the provided CSV annotation.
 Please take the CSV format annoatation as the reference.